In a theoretical study, physicists propose that perturbations in the orbit of stars near supermassive black holes could be used to detect wormholes.

 “When we reach the precision needed in our observations, we may be able to say that a wormhole is the most likely explanation if we detect perturbations in the orbit of S2,” he says.
 “But we cannot say that, ‘Yes, this is definitely a wormhole.’
 There could be some other explanation, something else on our side perturbing the motion of this star.”

 Though the paper focuses on traversable wormholes, the technique it outlines could indicate the presence of either a traversable or non-traversable wormhole, Stojkovic says.
 He explains that because gravity is the curvature of spacetime, the effects of gravity are felt on both sides of a wormhole, whether objects can pass through or not.

 Reference: “Observing a wormhole” by De-Chang Dai and Dejan Stojkovic, 10 October 2019, Physical Review D.

-Dai’s work was supported by the National Science Foundation of China, National Basic Research Program of China, and the Shanghai Academic/Technology Research Leader program, and Stojkovic’s work by the U.S. National Science Foundation.
+Dai’s work was supported by the National Science Foundation of China, the National Basic Research Program of China, the Shanghai Academic/Technology Research Leader program, and Stojkovic’s work by the U.S. National Science Foundation.